no one told me it was going to be this good. and if they did? I wouldn’t have believed them.

 all images by Ash & James Photography

-VANCOUVER, our Saturday was race day, run around, explore & finish up with a wicked float tank experience.
-The next morning, we slept in a little, but not too much knowing this was our last day in ‘Couve.
+We slept in a little, but not too much knowing this was our last day here.

 He snagged me this simple triangle necklace at Pike’s Place back in Seattle.
 Love it.